 Fairbank is a Southern Arizona ghost town, and one of the best preserved, thanks to numerous conservation efforts.
 It's located in the San Pedro Riparian Conservation Area about 10 miles west of Tombstone.
 Here conservation efforts have saved the San Pedro River, a haven for dozens of species of critters and birds.

-From Fairbank, trains took silver ore from the Tombstone mines and delivered it to the stamp mills at Contention City and Charleston.
-When the Butterfield Overland Mail Line started in 1885, Fairbank was also an important stage stop.
+From Fairbank, trains brought supplies to Tombstone and took silver and other valuable ore from the Tombstone mines and delivered it to the stamp mills at Contention City and Charleston.

 By 1886, Fairbank had about 100 residents.
 Back then this little town had a steam quartz mill, a general store, a butcher shop, a restaurant, a saloon, a Wells Fargo office, the railroad depot, and a stage coach station.Read More